Easy-to-read medicine information about cilazapril – what is it, how to take it safely and possible side effects.

-- Your doctor will usually start you on a low dose, and increase the dose depending on how you respond.
-This allows your body to get used to the medicine and reduces unwanted side effects.
+- Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
+This allows your body to get used to the medicine and reduces side effects.

 How to take cilazapril

-- Take cilazapril at the same time each day.
+- Take your cilazapril dose at the same time each day.
 It is best taken in the morning.

 - You can take cilazapril with or without food.

 - Limit alcohol intake while you are taking cilazapril.
 Alcohol can increase your chance of side effects such as dizziness and light-headedness.

 - If you forget to take your dose, take it as soon as you remember.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.